vincentgong7/coordinate-generator/README.md

 		double lat = 30.657938; //the center of the target circle double longi = 104.065590;

-		double R = 11132*4; //the radius of the target circle area double r = 11132; //the radius of the small circle area
+		double R = 11132*4; //the radius of the target circle area, in meters double r = 11132; //the radius of the small circle area, in meters

-		//the parameter for coverage, 0<interval<=r, smaller interval leads to more small circles but better coverage, vice versa double interval = r; //default = r
+		//the parameter for coverage, 0<interval<=r, the smaller interval, the more small circles it will generate, but better coverage, vice versa double interval = r; //default = r

 		//initialize the algorithm